-“Of course, we were thrilled to hear that,” says Maury Ennis.
+“Of course, we were thrilled to hear that,” says Maury.
 “But it was an unintended consequence.
-After all, we are an assessment company, not really a professional development company.”
+After all, we are an assessment company and a professional development company.”

-Watch for the next blog post on how Avant is morphing Rater Connection into ADVANCE, a tool that schools, districts, and universities can use to help their teachers transform their teaching like Marie-Pierre.
+In the next blog post learn how we have transitioned from the Rater Connection into ADVANCE, a tool that schools, districts, and universities use to help their teachers transform their teaching like Marie-Pierre.